David-Xia0/VARWIKI-version4/UserManual.md

 ![MatchingGame](/UserManualImages/MediaPlayer.png)

-INSERT MEDIA PLAYER IMAGE HERE

-1) Video is played here
-2) Clicking on the video plays or pauses it.
+1) Clicking on the video plays or pauses it.
-3) Current duration played
+2) Current duration played
-4) Go to start of Video/Go to previous Video
+3) Go to start of Video/Go to previous Video
-5) Go to next Video
+4) Go to next Video
-6) Video Time slider
+5) Video Time slider
-7) Mute/Unmute
+6) Mute/Unmute